legopitstop/docs.lpsmods.dev/docs/more-nbt/item/throwable.md

 ---
 title: throwable | More NBT Tags Documentation
 description: Add new NBT Tags to make customization easier!
-keywords: legopitstop,minecraft,datapack,customizable,mod
 ---

 # throwable

-Throwable item componet.
+Throwable item component.
 Throwable items, such as a snowball.
 Right now it is a bit buggy.
 This is planned to change.
 Only on `minecraft:carrot_on_a_stick` and `minecraft:warped_fungus_on_a_stick`.

 ## Parameters